evelynnchen-cmu/SmartCookie/README.md

-# 67443-team10
+# SmartCookie
+CMU F24 67-443 Mobile Application Design and Development
+by Alanna Cao, Emma Tong, Evelynn Chen, and Vicky Chen

-The SmartCookie app is designed to streamline studying for students by offering tools for organizing notes, extracting text, and interacting with AI-powered features such as chat-based study assistance and quizzes.
+SmartCookie is an iOS app designed to streamline studying for students by offering tools for organizing class materials of different formats and interacting with AI-powered features such as a context-aware chatbot and dynamically generated quizzes with error tracking.
 Its mobile-first design enables learning on the go, providing students with a centralized, interactive, and intelligent platform for note management and learning enhancement.

 ## Installation and Setup
 **Important:** Add Secrets.plist and GoogleService-Info.plist (provided to Prof H via Slack) to the root of Team10Firebase project.